 Bonds Formed in the Wake of a Tragedy

-It’s amazing how families, communities, and even nations can put aside their differences and come together to mourn over a tragedy.
+It’s amazing how families, communities, and even nations can put aside their differences and come together to mourn a tragedy.
 When the topic of conversation is death, all the bickering and arguing seems unimportant.
-Everything takes backseat to the topic of dying and mortality.
-Because it is such a heavy topic that pushes everything else to the side, it provides a great way to bridge the gap with family and overcome differences.
+Everything takes a backseat to the topic of death and mortality.
+Because it is such a heavy topic that pushes everything else to the side, it provides a great way to bridge the gap between family members and overcome differences.

 Deciding Who to Invite